Don’t know how to increase your blog traffic?

 7. Start pinning on Pinterest

-The best thing to do and to learn – which I have so greatly underestimated because the entire platform didn’t appeal to me, dumb, dumb, dumb! – is promoting your blog on Pinterest.
-Pinterest is basically a big search engine for images.
-And you can link your content to those images.
+The best thing to do and to learn is promoting your blog on Pinterest.
+Pinterest is basically a big visual search engine and you can link your content to those images (pins).

 The primary purpose of Pinterest is to get ideas and inspiration.
 So, if you come up with solutions to specific problems, or with suggestions, this platform should be your primary social media platform to promote your blog.